 Spores of mosses and liverworts are known from at least the mid Ordovician onwards, less certainly from the Cambrian, and their abundance increases with ascending stratigraphic level, as one would expect if plant fossils were reflecting the progressive recovery of vegetation.
 The macrofossil record is poor until the Devonian.

 Lichens consist of fungi living in partnership with cyanobacteria or algae.
-DNA analysis of extant lichens has led to the conclusion that lichens arose independently at least five times!
+DNA analysis of extant forms has led to the conclusion that lichens arose independently at least five times!
 The fossil record of lichens is poor, but cyanobacteria and algae first appeared in the Proterozoic, fungi probably also did, and there are reports of soils with lichen-like fossils dating back to the Cambrian.
 The oldest unequivocal lichen is Spongiophyton minutissimum, a widespread early Devonian fossil.

 How natural selection acting on genetic mutations leads to new designs is far from clear, and assuming it did, one would expect it to give rise to no more than adequate design.
 The characteristics of distinctly good design, such as energy efficiency or ingenuity in the solution of a given problem, are evidence of an intelligent creative power.
 In this instance the design is superb.
 ‘It is difficult to imagine a cheaper process for driving the transpiration stream’, writes John Sperry.
 The automatic coupling between evaporation at the plant surface and the negative pressure achieved by capillary forces in the cell walls produces the driving force almost free of charge.
 Xylem conductivity per area exceeds that of non-vascular plants by six orders of magnitude.

 The relationship of Cooksonia to the later vascular plants is as little understood as the origin of the whole group.
 This later vegetation included zosterophytes (from the Greek for garland, describing the successively arranged sporangia, and phyton, meaning plant), rhyniophytes (named after the Scottish village of Rhynie), trimerophytes (referring to their multiple branching, as illustrated by Psilophyton below) and lycopods (referring to the resemblance of some branch tips to a wolf’s paw).
 Most did not have leaves and roots, but the lycopod Baragwanathia had leaves (as do mosses), and all of them branched upwards off horizontally growing stems called rhizomes, which anchored the plants.
 In other respects they differed markedly from each other, notably in the design of their conducting walls, which were more complex and various than with extant plants.
 Since these diverse groups all appeared about the same time (late Silurian-early Devonian), a shared ancestry seems unlikely.
 The zosterophytes, rhyniophytes and trimerophytes died out in the course of the Devonian and left no descendants.
 A few lycopod species exist today, though much diminished both in size and diversity.
 Rhizomes, by the way, are still a common feature of aquatic plants.

 Baragwanathia, the earliest examples of which come from Australia, is especially problematic because it is taller and more ‘advanced’ than its fossilised contemporaries.
 Other anomalously early appearances include vascular plant fossils from Late Silurian deposits on Bathurst Island, Canada (Kotyk et al 2002), and Early Devonian deposits around Gaspé Bay, Canada.
 In the latter case, the plants achieved a stature of 2–3 metres and, as in-situ root traces show, were capable of rooting to a depth of nearly 1 metre (Elick et al 1998).